yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 ## Review Questions

+## Multiple Choice (Select the best answer)

+## True/False (Mark T for True and F for False)

+## Multiple Choice (Select the best answer)

+> What is the purpose of a cell format?

+1. [x] To change the appearance of a cell
+2. [ ] To protect a cell from being changed
+3. [ ] To add a formula to a cell
+4. [ ] None of the above

+> Which of the following is NOT a valid font style in Excel?

+1. [ ] Bold
+2. [ ] Italic
+3. [ ] Underline
+4. [x] None of the above

+> Which of the following is NOT a valid number format in Excel?

+1. [ ] Currency
+2. [ ] Date
+3. [ ] Percentage
+4. [ ] Text
+5. [x] None of the above

+> What is the primary function of the Format Painter tool in Excel?

+1. [x] To copy and paste formatting from one cell or range of cells to another.
+2. [ ] To apply a specific font style to a selected range of cells.
+3. [ ] To adjust the alignment of text within cells.
+4. [ ] To change the border style of selected cells.

+> What is the advantage of using the Format Painter tool compared to manually applying formatting to multiple cells?

+1. [x] It saves time and effort when applying consistent formatting to multiple cells.
+2. [ ] It allows you to apply a wider range of formatting options than are available in the Format Cells dialog box.
+3. [ ] It ensures that all formatting is applied differently to all selected cells.
+4. [ ] It allows you to preview the formatting changes before applying them to the selected cells.

+> What happens to the contents of the other cells when you merge two or more cells?

+1. [ ] The contents of the other cells are copied to the merged cell.
+2. [ ] The contents of the other cells are moved to the merged cell.
+3. [x] Merging cells only keeps the upper-left value and discards other values
+4. [ ] The contents of the other cells remain unchanged.

+> What is the purpose of using Merge and Center in Excel?

+1. [ ] To combine two or more cells into a single cell.
+2. [ ] To center the text in a cell.
+3. [x] To do both of the above.
+4. [ ] Neither of the above.

+> What is the purpose of wrapping text in Excel?

+1. [x] To make text fit within the width of a cell
+2. [ ] To change the font of text
+3. [ ] To add a border to cells
+4. [ ] To protect cells from being edited

+> What happens when you wrap text in Excel?

+1. [ ] The text is moved to a different cell.
+2. [ ] The text is hidden.
+3. [x] The text is displayed on multiple lines within the same cell.
+4. [ ] The text is deleted.

+> What is the effect of wrapping text on the row height?

+1. [ ] The row height decreases.
+2. [x] The row height increases.
+3. [ ] The row height remains the same.
+4. [ ] The row height varies depending on the amount of text in the cell.

+> Which of the following is the default alignment for text in Excel cells?

+1. [x] Left
+2. [ ] Right
+3. [ ] Center
+4. [ ] Justify

+> Which of the following number formats is used to display numbers with decimal places?

+1. [ ] General
+2. [x] Number
+3. [ ] Currency
+4. [ ] Accounting

+> Which of the following number formats is used to display numbers as percentages?

+1. [ ] General
+2. [ ]Number
+3. [ ]Currency
+4. [x] Percentage

+> Which of the following number formats is used to display negative numbers in red?

+1. [ ] General
+2. [ ] Number
+3. [x] Currency
+4. [ ] Accounting

+> What is the default font in Excel?

+1. [ ] Arial
+2. [x] Calibri
+3. [ ] Times New Roman
+4. [ ] Courier New

+> How can you make a font bold in Excel?

+1. [ ] Use the keyboard shortcut Ctrl+D.
+2. [x] Use the keyboard shortcut Ctrl+B.
+3. Use the keyboard shortcut Ctrl+I.
+4. Use the keyboard shortcut Ctrl+U.

+> Which of the following font sizes is best for body text?

+1. [ ] 10
+2. [x] 12
+3. [ ] 14
+4. [ ] 16
+5. [ ] 18

+## Exercises

+## Review Questions

 1. What is the purpose of formatting in Excel, and why is it important?
 2. What is the difference between cell formatting and cell value?
 3. How do you apply formatting to a range of cells?